 Nobody is perfect.
 Your partner is bound to make some mistakes, decisions, and statements that will upset you.
 Sometimes, you will be annoyed about how your partner acts or treats you, but you have to be patient enough to forgive them.

 If you communicate effectively with your partner, you will be able to see things from your partner’s perspective and then forgive them.

-Patience and forgiveness will always be essential in a marriage.
+Patience and forgiveness will always remain the essential elements of a marriage.
 Understanding couples learn to show unending patience and forgiveness to their partner.
-You should humbly admit your own faults and do not expect perfection from your partner.
+You should humbly admit your faults and do not expect perfection from your partner.